Third Insight Design offers consultation, design and installation services for the development of integrated Alternative food production systems.

 4. Feedback meeting

 With all the information we have gathered until this point we (TID) get to work on a design, meaning an actual graphic plan of how the space will look like.
 You will receive a blueprint where all the elements, needs and resources have been located.
 With this document you can proceed to build your vision.
 You will have an actual and accurate plan to develop it.
-The design costs are determined by the scope and extension of each project.

 6. Feedback meeting